hanwenzhang123/fullstack-note/mock/README.md

 - like resizing page, you send requests to the UI with a timer interval, will be sent no matter how many requests within the time period
 - like comments triggers 100 for the entire cycle
 - `_.throttle(fetchAPI, 100)`;
--
-#### Alternatives to Webpack
-- provide the same functionality as webpack, alternatives are gulp, babel, parcel, browserify, grunt, npm, and requireJS.

 [[↑] Back to top](#table-of-contents)